Skip to content

 transformer_001_group = param_groups[("transformer", 0.001)]

-When no aggregation functions are provided, group_by returns a dictionary mapping keys to RunCollection instances.
-This intentional design allows you to:
+The group_by method returns a GroupBy instance that maps keys to RunCollection instances.
+This design allows you to:

 • Work with each group as a separate RunCollection with all the filtering, sorting, and analysis capabilities